taoensso/timbre/README.md

 ## Contact & Contribution

 Reach me (Peter Taoussanis) at *p.taoussanis at gmail.com* for questions/comments/suggestions/whatever.
 I'm very open to ideas if you have any!

-Seriously: try me ;)
+I'm also on Twitter: [@ptaoussanis](https://twitter.com/#!/ptaoussanis).

 ## License